bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 > You can simulate transactions in test mode to confirm your integration works correctly.

-3. Locate the Stripe secret key.
+3. Click the **View docs** link located further down on the page to obtain the Stripe secret key.

 <!-- theme: success -->
 > Make note of the **secret key** and keep it in a safe location.
 In a later step, you will use the secret key to update the `STRIPE_SECRET_KEY` environment variable in the `.env` file.